The Art of Media and Worship

 Media Arts Apprenticeship

 A supervised, field-based apprenticeship, comprising the development and enhancement of media-related communication skills and/or worship design and implementation in a ministry context.
 Disciplines may include, but are not limited to, writing, acting, audio production, and video and film production, as well as worship design and implementation.
-Students will construct a professional portfolio as part of the apprenticeship.
-Enrollment is limited to MA/MW and ThM Media Arts emphasis students.
-Students must complete 30 credit hours of DTS coursework before enrolling in MW102.
+Students will construct a professional portfolio and complete the MinistrySafe Sexual Abuse Awareness certification as part of the apprenticeship.
+Enrollment is limited to MAMW and ThM Media Arts emphasis students.
+Students must complete 30 credit hours of DTS coursework before enrolling in MW5102.
+2 hours.

 A Christian View of Art

 How can a Christian evaluate artistic expression?
 What is beauty?
 These questions and others are answered in this study of biblical-exegetical foundations of creativity and art, the development of a Judeo-Christian theology of art, and biblical-philosophical analyses of artistic expression, with emphasis on the visual arts (painting, sculpture, and film).

 A two-week immersive experience on location in Northern Italy (with optional three-day add-on in Rome).
 Students accompanied by a DTS professor in the Media Arts and Worship department and at least one other DTS department interact with art, practices, key people, and theological ideas as they visit medieval cities with a view to integrating classic visual art and Christian practices with their communication of truth.

 This course offers an immersive experience in which students, accompanied by a DTS professor in the department, interact with critically acclaimed writers and their writing.
 Attention is given on ways to incorporate faith themes winsomely.
 The course takes place in conjunction with the biennial Calvin Festival of Faith and Writing in Grand Rapids, Michigan.

 Worship Arts in the Church